swagnikdutta/swagnikdutta/README.md

 Hi, I'm Swagnik 👋

-- I'm a backend engineer with a newfound interest in low-level programming.
+- I'm a backend engineer, comfortable with Go, Python, and JS.
-- I mostly use Go and Python and have written a significant amount of JS in the past.
-- Currently, I'm building [npctl](https://github.com/swagnikdutta/netprobe) which is a network-troubleshooting tool.
-It's an educational project to understand network programming and linux in general.
+- I'm interested in low-level programming, and currently, I'm building [npctl](https://github.com/swagnikdutta/netprobe) - a network troubleshooting tool.
+It's an educational project aimed at understanding network programming and Linux in general.
 - I am an alum at the [Recurse Center](https://www.recurse.com/) where I focused on being a better programmer.